-(ii) Audit.
+- (ii) Audit.
 Buyer agrees to keep records of Gross Sales for at least three years after the expiration of the respective calendar (including after the end of the Earn-out Period); such records will be kept in accordance with GAAP and Parent and Buyer's record retention policies, as applicable.
 No more than once every two (2) years, SG Land and/or its agents may at reasonable times, and upon thirty (30) days' prior notice to Buyer, inspect and audit such records at the Premises or such other location as Buyer may maintain such records.
-If an audit or examination by SG Land, or its representative, discloses that Buyer has failed to report all Gross Sales accurately, and that the total amount of the Gross Sales is not within ninety-five percent (95%) of the Gross Sales previously reported by Buyer for any period examined, Buyer will reimburse SG Land, or its representative, discloses that the total amount of the Gross Sales is within ninety-five percent (95%) of, or exceeds, the Gross Sales previously reported by Buyer under this Section.
-If such an audit or examination by SG Land, or its representative, discloses that the total amount of the Gross Sales is within ninety-five (95%) of, or exceeds, the Gross Sales previously reported by Buyer for any period examined, SG Land will remain responsible for such expenses incurred by SG Land in conducting such audit and shall refund excess Percentage Rent found to be paid by Buyer under this Section.

-(iii) Independence of Earn-out Payments.
+If an audit or examination by SG Land, or its representative, discloses that Buyer has failed to report all Gross Sales accurately, and that the total amount of the Gross Sales is not within ninety-five percent (95%) of the Gross Sales previously reported by Buyer for any period examined, Buyer will reimburse SG Land up to \$3,000.00 for all reasonable documented expenses incurred by SG Land in performing the examination, in addition to all additional Percentage Rent found to be owed by Buyer under this Section.
+If such an audit or examination by SG Land, or its representative, discloses that the total amount of the Gross Sales is within ninety-five (95%) of, or exceeds, the Gross Sales previously reported by Buyer for any period examined, SG Land will remain responsible for such expenses incurred by SG Land in conducting such audit and shall refund excess Percentage Rent found to be paid by Buyer under this Section. - (iii) Independence of Earn-out Payments.
 Buyer's obligation to pay each of the Earn-out Payments to SG Land during the Earn-out Period, subject to the conditions set forth in Section 4.H.1, is an independent, per-annum obligation of Buyer and is not otherwise conditioned or contingent upon the satisfaction of any conditions precedent to any preceding or subsequent Earn-out Payment and the obligation to pay an Earn-out Payment to SG Land shall not obligate Buyer to pay any preceding or subsequent Earn-out Payment.
-For the avoidance of doubt and by way of example, if the conditions precedent to the payment of the Earn-out Payment for the first Calculation Period are not satisfied, but the conditions precedent to the payment for the second Calculation Period are satisfied, and not the Earn-out Payment for the first Calculation Period.

-(iv) Post-Closing Operation of the Business.
+For the avoidance of doubt and by way of example, if the conditions precedent to the payment of the Earn-out Payment for the first Calculation Period are not satisfied, but the conditions precedent to the payment for the second Calculation Period are satisfied, then Buyer would be obligated to pay such Earn-out Payment for the second Calculation Period for which the corresponding conditions precedent have been satisfied, and not the Earn-out Payment for the first Calculation Period. - (iv) Post-Closing Operation of the Business.
 Subject to the terms of this Agreement, subsequent to the Closing, Buyer shall have sole discretion with regard to all matters relating to the operation of the Business; provided, that Buyer shall not, directly or indirectly, take any actions in bad faith that would have the purpose of avoiding or reducing any of the Earn-out Payments hereunder.

-5. Financial Requirements Regarding the Purchased Assets; Post-Closing Adjustments
+5. Financial Requirements Regarding the Purchased Assets; Post-Closing Adjustments.